Updated: Mar 24

 Anger is a great motivator.
 It will also destroy you.
 Therapy helps.

-Of course, I know now, (yeah, therapy) that my dad was just a pawn in this chess game world of patriarchy and fear vs. equality and empathy.
+Of course, I know now, (yeah, therapy) that my dad was just a pawn in this chess game world of patriarchy of fear vs. equality and empathy.
 Poor dad.

 I remember the first time my college History of Theatre professor complimented my writing.
 At 3 am in the morning, I was completing an essay- in keeping with college hours- I described the character as giddy.
 Then deleted it, because my roommate said it was a poor choice of words.
 When I told her this story, she remarked that A).
 3 am is the time when most writers find their genius, and B) Giddy was a most appropriate word for the character.
 "Na, na, na na na na" !!!

 I remember now, how at first I felt exposed.
 Naked.
 Then afterwards, I felt seen.
 Wow.
 I felt good.
 But, wrong.
 Wrong, because, she was encouraging me to be me and complimenting the me who had no confidence whatsoever in the "me" she saw.
-Let’s say this together: “How Fucked Up is That!” – shall we?
+Let’s say this together: “How Fucked Up is That!”!

 Ima let it sit for a bit.
 Ima look at all that I have accomplished.
 Ima look at all the shit I’ve been through.
 All the oppression I’ve gotten out of.
 All the amazing work I’ve created.
 The amazing children I’ve created.
 Ima celebrate my exquisitely fine-tuned moral compass.
 Ima celebrate me – damn it.